If you see these 2 snakes in NC, report them

 - Location (GPS coordinates preferred)

-If you see any snake in your yard and don’t want it there, you can gently spray it with a garden hose to lead it elsewhere.
-Cleaning up clutter like stick and rock piles, keeping your lawn mowed, closing gaps and holes in your siding and foundation, and sealing openings under doors, windows and around waterpipes will give snakes fewer places to hide around your home.
+If you see any snake in your yard and want it removed, you can gently spray it with a garden hose to lead it elsewhere.

+Looking to give snakes fewer places to hide around the home?
+Experts advise cleaning up clutter, like stick and rock piles.
+You can also keep your lawn mowed, close gaps and holes in your siding and foundation, and seal openings under doors, windows and around water pipes.